-The ASN and the BSN degree earned in the entry-level and accelerated BSN tracks enable the graduate to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) to become licensed as a registered nurse.
+The Associate of Science in Nursing and the Bachelor of Science in Nursing degree earned in the entrylevel, fast-track, and accelerated BSN tracks enable the graduate to apply to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN®) to become licensed as a registered nurse.
 The BSN degree received in the RN to BSN completion track provides the registered nurse with a foundation for professional nursing practice and increased marketability.

-The ASR degree qualifies the graduate to apply to take the American Registry of Radiologic Technologists' (ARRT) certification examination to become a registered radiologic technologist and enables the graduate to apply for entry into the BSDI.
+The Associate of Science in Radiography degree qualifies the graduate to apply to take the American Registry of Radiologic Technologists' (ARRT) certification examination to become a registered radiologic technologist and enables the graduate to apply for entry into the BSDI program.

-The BSDI is designed to educate students in an imaging or professional specialty while also providing a bachelor's degree.
-The BSDI offers a Healthcare Leadership emphasis and six specialty-credentialing pathways - Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), DMS-Echocardiography (ECH) and Magnetic Resonance Imaging (MRI)).
+The Bachelor of Science in Diagnostic Imaging degree is designed to educate students in an imaging or professional specialty while also providing a bachelor's degree.
+The BSDI offers a Healthcare Leadership emphasis and six specialty-credentialing pathways - Computed Tomography (CTI), Diagnostic Medical Sonography (DMS), DMS-Echocardiography (ECH), Nuclear Medicine (NUC), and Magnetic Resonance Imaging (MRI).
 The BSDI degree has four enrollment options to accommodate individuals from varying educational experiences.
 These tracks include: 1) BSDI entry-level track for incoming freshman students, 2) BSDI specialty track for those students registered in Radiography or another primary imaging modality, 3) BSDI completion track for those students registered in Radiography or a primary modality AND a specialty (secondary) imaging modality, and 4) Credentialing pathways for students wanting to specialize in a specialty imaging modality.